 - We currently have two commercial products, ZTlido and ELYXYB; but we are currently heavily dependent on the commercial success of ZTlido, as ELYXYB is in the initial stages of commercialization, and we may be unable to generate sufficient revenue to support our operations. - We have a limited operating history and have incurred significant losses since our inception.
-We anticipate that we will incur continued losses for the foreseeable future. - We will require substantial additional funding, which may not be available to us on acceptable terms, or at all. - Our recurring losses from operations, negative cash flows and substantial cumulative net losses raise substantial doubt about our ability to continue as a going concern.
+We anticipate that we will incur continued losses for the foreseeable future. - The terms of the Oramed Note place restrictions on our operating and financial flexibility. - We will require substantial additional funding, which may not be available to us on acceptable terms, or at all. - Our recurring losses from operations, negative cash flows and substantial cumulative net losses raise substantial doubt about our ability to continue as a going concern.